You are currently viewing Skilled Worker Visa 2024

 2. Your job

-You must meet all of the following requirements to be eligible for a Skilled Worker visa:
+You must meet both the following requirements to be eligible for a Skilled Worker visa:

 • your job is eligible for this visa